Get Answers to all your Questions

 Answers (1)

-Ecological pyramid- The graphical representation of an ecological parameter such as number, biomass or energy, sequence wise in various trophic levels of a food chain in which producers are at the base, herbivores in the middle and carnivores at the top level.
+Ecological pyramid- The graphical representation of an ecological parameter such as number, biomass or energy, sequence-wise in various trophic levels of a food chain in which producers are at the base, herbivores in the middle and carnivores at the top level.
 Ecological pyramids can be upright, inverted, or spindle-shaped.
-The three common types of ecological pyramids include the pyramid of number, pyramid of biomass and pyramid of energy.
+The three common types of ecological pyramids include the pyramid of numbers, the pyramid of biomass and the pyramid of energy.

 1. Pyramids of number- It is the number of individuals per unit area at various trophic levels.
-It is generally upright, however, the pyramid of number in case of a big tree is generally inverted because number of insects that feed on tree generally exceeds in number.
+It is generally upright, however, the pyramid of numbers in the area of a big tree is generally inverted because the number of insects that feed on the tree generally exceeds in number.
+Eg.- Grassland ecosystem.

-2. Pyramids of biomass- It represents the biomass in various trophic levels.
+2. Pyramids of biomass- These represent the biomass in various trophic levels.
 A pyramid of biomass is upright except in an aquatic food chain.
-A pyramid of biomass in the sea is generally inverted because the biomass of fishes is generally more than that of phytoplankton.
+A pyramid of biomass in the sea is generally inverted because the biomass of fish is generally more than that of phytoplankton.
+Eg.- Forest ecosystem.

 3. Pyramids of energy- It is the graphic representation of the amount of energy trapped at different trophic levels per unit area.
-Pyramid of energy is always upright.
+The pyramid of energy is always upright.
+Eg.- Forest ecosystem.

 Posted by